 You pay your insurance company steep premiums every month just to maintain coverage.
 When you are injured in a car wreck, the at-fault party does not have enough coverage of their own to compensate you for your medical bills, let alone the injuries now disrupting your life.
 Then. you turn to your insurance company for the assistance you have been paying them for.
 Yet they do not return your calls for months.
-They continue to delay evaluating your claim.
-They make you an offer far less that a reasonable value for your claim.
+They continue to delay evaluating your claim and make you an offer far less than a reasonable value for your claim.
 Now what?

 Colorado law requires insurance companies to put the insured’s needs above their own and find a reason to pay out a claim if one exists.
 If an insurance company unreasonably denies coverage when it should exist, then it acts in bad faith and may be liable for any damages that result.
 In short, your insurance company has to look after you throughout the claim process.
 Bad faith laws are extremely complex and rife with technicalities.
 However, Colorado law outlines common examples of bad faith insurance, such as:

 - Misrepresenting the facts of an insurance policy

 - Failing to act upon communication from the insured